pantageepapa/ba/README.md

 Now, lets dive into the lib folder which has the main code for the application.

 ```
-1- models - Contains store(s) for state-management of your application, to connect the reactive data of your application with the UI.
+1- models - Contains store(s) for state-management of the application, to connect the reactive data of the application with the UI.
-2- pages - Contains all the ui of your project, contains sub directory for each screen.
+2- pages - Contains all the ui of the project, contains sub directory for each screen.
-3- services - Contains the utilities/common functions of your application.
+3- services - Contains the utilities/common functions of the application.
 4- main.dart - This is the starting point of the application.
 All the application level configurations are defined in this file i.e, theme, routes, title, orientation etc.
 ```